rdeioris/glTFRuntime/README.md

 * Support for glTF 2.0 Sparse Accessors
 * Support for multiple texture coordinates/channels/uvs
 * Allows to define Static Meshes collisions (Spheres, Boxes, Complex Meshes) at runtime.
-* StaticMeshes/SkeletalMeshes merger (combine multiple meshes in a single one)

 # Quickstart